Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Tick-borne rickettsiosis Incubation period

 The syndrome of infectious toxicosis is pronounced.
-The patient's appearance is characteristic
+Appearance characteristic of the patient

 (bright hyperemia of the face, neck, or rather a third of the body).
-Disturbances of consciousness and mental disorders (occasionally dubiousness, delirium, hallucinations).
+Impaired consciousness and mental disorders (occasionally, somnolence, delusions, hallucinations).

 Consultation with an infectious disease specialist Bright hyperemia of the pharynx, uvula, enanthema on the soft palate.
 Primary affect.
 Regional lymphadenitis.
 Hepatolienal syndrome.